 My doctor warned me about Keto flu!
 You might feel a bit worse before you get better.
 I never did actually, just a little more tired than usual.
 Luckily I could just cook, rest and eat for my first month.
 I was very keen to test the potential for migraine reduction.

-I would really only do this under medical supervision, that’s me.
+I would really only do this diet under medical supervision... that’s my suggestion.
 I have a device that measures my ketones.
-It’s the same one that measures blood sugar for diabetics, so check with your physician should you wish to start on this food journey.
+It’s similar to the one that measures blood sugar for diabetics, so check with your physician should you wish to start on this food experiment.

 75-85% of fat sounds like a mountain of fat!
 But it's not really.